apache/arrow/docs/source/java/jdbc.rst

      }
    }

-Currently, it is not possible to define a custom type conversion for a supported or unsupported type.
+Currently, it is not possible to override the type conversion for a supported type, or define a new conversion for an unsupported type.

 Type Mapping
 ------------